subhadig/subhadig.github.io/_posts/2020-01-15-my-list-of-things-to-do-after-installing-debian-on-the-pc.md

 ### Adding a swap file
 Nowadays I prefer having swap files over swap partitions, mainly because files can be resized more easily than partitions.
+This is useful when I want to change the swap size.
 To create a swap file and use as swap, execute the following commands:

 ```bash
 sudo dd if=/dev/zero of=/swapfile bs=1024 count=$((4*1024*1024)) #create an empty file of size 4GB